jay0911/otc/README.md

 # Getting Started
 run as normal springboot port 8080

-on service layer, can be interchange the dependency to inmemory collection repository or file repository
+on service layer,change the qualifier name that can interchange the dependency to inmemory collection repository or file repository

-assumption to be thread safe using synchronize and atomic
+assumption to be thread safe using synchronize and atomic because of the requirement to use inmemory variable and using single file repository

 assumption that this will be 1 replica/pod/node only because of the design